-SECTION 1 Introduction .
-113 Section 1.1 This chapter describes your coverage for Part D drugs 113 Section 1.2 Basic rules for the plan's Part D drug coverage 113 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service .
-114 Section 2.1 To have your prescription covered, use a network pharmacy 114 Section 2.2 Finding network pharmacies 114 Section 2.3 Using the plan's mail-order services 115 Section 2.4 How can you get a long-term supply of drugs?
+SECTION 1 Introduction 113 Section 1.1 This chapter describes your coverage for Part D drugs 113 Section 1.2 Basic rules for the plan's Part D drug coverage 113 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 114 Section 2.1 To have your prescription covered, use a network pharmacy 114 Section 2.2 Finding network pharmacies 114 Section 2.3 Using the plan's mail-order services 115 Section 2.4 How can you get a long-term supply of drugs?
 116 Section 2.5 When can you use a pharmacy that is not in the plan's network?
-117 SECTION 3 Your drugs need to be on the plan's "Drug List" .
-118 Section 3.1 The "Drug List" tells which Part D drugs are covered 118 Section 3.2 There are four "cost-sharing tiers" for drugs on the Drug List 119 Section 3.3 How can you find out if a specific drug is on the Drug List?
-119 SECTION 4 There are restrictions on coverage for some drugs .
-119 SECTION 4 Section 4.1 There are restrictions on coverage for some drugs Why do some drugs have restrictions?
-119 Section 4.1 Why do some drugs have restrictions?
-119 120 Section 4.1 Section 4.2 Why do some drugs have restrictions?
-What kinds of restrictions?
-119 120 121 Section 4.1 Section 4.2 Section 4.3 Why do some drugs have restrictions?
-What kinds of restrictions?
-Do any of these restrictions apply to your drugs?
-What if one of your drugs is not covered in the way you'd 119 120 121 .
-121 Section 4.1 Section 4.2 Section 4.3 SECTION 5 Why do some drugs have restrictions?
-What kinds of restrictions?
-Do any of these restrictions apply to your drugs?
-What if one of your drugs is not covered in the way you'd like it to be covered?
-There are things you can do if your drug is not covered in the way you'd 119 120 121 .
-121 .
-121 Section 4.1 Section 4.2 Section 4.3 SECTION 5 Section 5.1 Why do some drugs have restrictions?
-119 120 121 .
-121 121 121 Section 4.1 Section 4.2 Section 4.3 SECTION 5 Section 5.1 Section 5.2 Why do some drugs have restrictions?
-119 120 121 .
-121 121 122 122 Section 4.1 Section 4.2 Section 4.3 SECTION 5 Section 5.1 Section 5.2 Section 5.3 Why do some drugs have restrictions?
-119 120 121 .
-121 121 122 124 .
+117 SECTION 3 Your drugs need to be on the plan's "Drug List" 118 Section 3.1 The "Drug List" tells which Part D drugs are covered 118 Section 3.2 There are four "cost-sharing tiers" for drugs on the Drug List 119 Section 3.3 How can you find out if a specific drug is on the Drug List?
+119 SECTION 4 There are restrictions on coverage for some drugs 119 Section 4.1 Why do some drugs have restrictions?
+119 Section 4.2 What kinds of restrictions?
+120 Section 4.3 Do any of these restrictions apply to your drugs?
+121 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+121 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered d Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+122 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
+124 SECTION 6 What if your coverage changes for one of your drugs?
+125 Section 6.1 The Drug List can change during the year Section 6.2 What happens if coverage changes for a drug you are taking?
 125

-SECTION 7 What types of drugs are not covered by the plan? .
-127 Section 7.1 Types of drugs we do not cover 127 SECTION 8 Show your plan membership card when you fill a prescription .
-129 Section 8.1 Show your membership card 129 Section 8.2 What if you don't have your membership card with you?
-129 SECTION 9 Part D drug coverage in special situations .
-129 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+SECTION 7 What types of drugs are not covered by the plan?
+127 Section 7.1 Types of drugs we do not cover 127 SECTION 8 Show your plan membership card when you fill a prescription 129 Section 8.1 Show your membership card 129 Section 8.2 What if you don't have your membership card with you?
+129 SECTION 9 Part D drug coverage in special situations 129 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
 129 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
 130 Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan?
 130 Section 9.4 What if you're in Medicare-certified hospice?
-131 SECTION 10 Programs on drug safety and managing medications .
-131 Section 10.1 Programs to help members use drugs safely 131 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 132 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications 133
+131 SECTION 10 Programs on drug safety and managing medications 131 Section 10.1 Programs to help members use drugs safely 131 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 132 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications 133

-Id you know there are programs to help people pay for their drugs?
+Pid you know there are programs to help people pay for their drugs?